Welcome to my how to make money blogging for beginners guide.

 Using a blog as a hub would be an essential part of your online business structure, which would enable you to coordinate your messages back and forth with potential buyers, and provide your business with a marketing presence on the world wide web.

-As a blogger, you can directly earn money via your blog posts and indirectly earn money via other extended opportunities related to your blog posts like building a list and promote related affiliate programs to earn additional income online.
+As a blogger, you can directly earn money via your blog posts and indirectly earn money via other extended opportunities related to your blog posts like building a list and promote related affiliate programs to earn an additional income online.

 The multiple streams of income from various avenues all anchored by blog will make up a huge river of revenue.